Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Callbacks
-Such as in C, Javascript or Python, Assembly also supports a kind of callbacks that may be useful to make most flexible programs.
-Moving a memory address to a register, this can be used for jumping to or calling this address.
+Like C, JavaScript, and Python, Assembly language also supports a form of callbacks that can help create more flexible programs.
+By moving a memory address into a register, this address can be used for jumping to or calling its associated function.

 <br/>